thewitking/bugs/LL_Issue/README.md

 # Fix:

-The fix was very simple.
+To fix the garbage value of the local pointers, The fix was simple.
 We need to initaillize the array of pointers of addressess traversed with NULL.
-Either initailize them with static or with calloc call or simply use default value {0} for initialization.
+Either initailize them with static or with calloc call (if we maintain the count) or simply use default value {0} for initialization.

 ![alt Mesh Topology Result of 6 nodes](https://raw.githubusercontent.com/thewitking/bugs/main/LL_Issue/afterFix.png)

 ## Improvement note:
-The size of array of visited address could be fixated to the number of nodes created using some static kind of global variable. coding sturcture could have been improved more with better formatted coding.
+The size of array of visited address could be fixated to the number of nodes created using some static kind or global variable fashion. coding sturcture could have been improved more with better formatted coding.
 But the attached code here is the same replica that i encounterd bug with.
 Other method could use hashing and even pointers or changing the structure.
 All in all, the common method uses the reference address of earlier visited node to check with current node or some status.